Foreground removal and 21 cm signal estimates: comparing different blind methods for the BINGO Telescope: Foreground Removal methods

 \section{Foreground Removal methods}

-To begin with, in order to treat the sky images we must account for the undesirable foreground contribution to the total observed signal.
-We use here three blind methods: the algorithms do not assume any previous knowledge about the emission sources.
-Their general description and assumptions will be given below.
+To begin with, to treat the sky images, we must account for the undesirable foreground contribution to the total observed signal.
+We use three blind methods: the algorithms do not assume any prior knowledge about the emission sources.
+Their general description and assumptions are given in Appendix~\ref{Section: AppendixC}.
+Here, we summarize the main ideas underlying their operation.